 This Silent Sacrifice

-Cloud felt Zack stir at the direction his thoughts had taken, and forced himself to stop the self-destructive turn; it only served to hurt Zack.
+Zack stirred at the direction his thoughts had taken, and Cloud forced himself to stop the self-destructive turn; it only served to hurt Zack.
 But that didn't change what he'd decided to do.
 There really wasn't any other choice.

 Zack and he had argued fiercely for some time as Kunsel slept on, unaware of the battle of wills taking place in the body on the bed.